mhaugrud/msumcspy/_sources/PythonTurtle/AFewMoreturtleMethodsandObservations.rst

    tess.color("blue")
    tess.shape("turtle")

-   print(range(5, 60, 2))
+   print(range(5, 84, 2))
    tess.up()                       # this is new
-   for size in range(5, 60, 2):    # start with size = 5 and grow by 2
+   for size in range(5, 84, 2):    # start with size = 5 and grow by 2

-       tess.stamp()                # leave an impression on the canvas tess.forward(size)          # move tess along
+       tess.forward(size)          # move tess along
        tess.right(24)              # and turn her

    wn.exitonclick()

-The list of integers shown above is created by printing the ``range(5,60,2)`` result.
+The list of integers shown above is created by printing the ``range(5,84,2)`` result.
 It is only done to show you the distances being used to move the turtle forward.
 The actual use appears as part of the ``for`` loop.

+.. admonition:: Extend the program ...

+   - On line 11, type ``tess.stamp()``.
+   - On line 14 (not indented), give tess a different color.

 One more thing to be careful about.
 All except one of the shapes you see on the screen here are footprints created by ``stamp``.
 But the program still only has *one* turtle instance --- can you figure out which one is the real tess?
-(Hint: if you're not sure, write a new line of code after the ``for`` loop to change tess' color, or to put her pen down and draw a line, or to change her shape, etc.)

 **Mixed up program**